-Revenue forecasting is the process of predicting your business’s future income.
-It is typically done monthly, quarterly, or annually.
+Revenue forecasting is the process of estimating how much income your business is likely to generate over a specific period—usually monthly, quarterly, or annually.

-- Your sales pipeline: Include any proposals or in-progress contracts with potential clients.
-To avoid overestimating for any month or given quarter, distribute the revenue from these deals across the project timeline.
+- Your sales pipeline: Include proposals, quotes, or contracts still in progress.
 You can also forecast based on win certainty (i.e., including 80% of the projected revenue for 80% of certain contracts, 50% revenue for 50% of certain contracts, etc.).

-- Your historical performance: Use past financial results and market trends to help shape your forecast as well.
+- Your historical performance: Use past financial results to help shape your forecast as well.
 For example, if you normally earn 25% more revenue in Q4, factor that in—even if it’s not confirmed yet.
-The same goes for increasing or decreasing market demands.
-Including these helps you create a high-level view of your sales and resource needs.

 Why is forecasting revenue important?